State Interlock ProgramsWA Interlock Scheme

 It is a good idea to contact Guardian for advice if you are having difficulties to avoid unwanted additional fees and your account being escalated.
 We will do our best to work with you to assist in difficult situations.

-I’ve lost my User Manual, what should I do?
+I’ve lost my user manual for my interlock device, what should I do?

 Download our App.
 The App has our User Manual, Technical Support and you can register Your account to contact us.
 Refer to your Tax Invoice for your Program/Account number.